chanuGX/chanuGX/README.md

 <h1 align="center">Hi there👋, I'm Chanupa Gurusinghe</h1>
-<h3 align="center">A CSE undergraduate at the University of Moratuwa, with a strong interest in developing software projects that blend creativity and functionality.
-I am continually expanding my knowledge, particularly in areas such as web development.</h3>
+<h3 align="center">💻 A CSE undergraduate at the University of Moratuwa, with a strong interest in developing software projects that blend creativity 🎨 and functionality ⚙️.
+📚 I am continually expanding my knowledge, particularly in areas such as web development 🌐</h3>

 <p align="left">
 </p>